OpenNTF/openliberty-domino/README.md

 # Domino Open Liberty Runtime

-Inspired by [Sven Hasselbach's blog posts](http://hasselba.ch/blog/?p=2625), this project wraps [Open Liberty](https://openliberty.io), the open-source version of WebSphere Liberty, to run alongside the Domino HTTP task using the Domino JVM.
+Inspired by [Sven Hasselbach's blog posts](http://hasselba.ch/blog/?p=2625), this project wraps [Open Liberty](https://openliberty.io), the open-source version of WebSphere Liberty, to run alongside the Domino HTTP task.

 ### What It Does